Akihito: Marriage and family

 Crown Prince Akihito and Crown Princess Michiko made official visits to thirty-seven countries.
 As an Imperial Prince, Akihito compared the role of Japanese royalty to that of a robot.
 He expressed the desire to help bring the Imperial family closer to the people of Japan.

 Reign

-Upon the death of Emperor Shōwa on 7 January 1989, Akihito acceded to the throne, becoming the 125th Emperor of Japan.
+Upon the death of Emperor Shōwa on 7 January 1989, Akihito acceded to the throne, becoming the 125th Emperor of Japan at the age of 55 and the third oldest to ascend the Chrysanthemum Throne in history.
 The enthronement ceremony took place on 12 November 1990.
-In 1998, during a state visit to the United Kingdom, he was invested with the UK Order of the Garter.
+In 1998, during a state visit to the United Kingdom, he was invested with the Order of the Garter.

+Following his accession, he began issuing several wide-ranging statements of remorse to Asian countries, for their suffering under Japanese occupation, beginning with an expression of remorse to China made in April 1989, three months after the death of his father, Emperor Shōwa.
+In October 1992, Akihito visited China, the first visit to China by a Japanese emperor.
+The visit marked a significant improvement in the China–Japan relationship.